The New

 father) crops up much later in 1860.
 By this time, Dumas

-fame at the disposal of Mr. Swashbuckle, himself, Giuseppe
+disposal of Mr. Swashbuckle, himself, Giuseppe Garibaldi,

-many young lady friends and sailed his yacht, the Emma,
+young lady friends and sailed his yacht, the Emma,

 down to Sicily to join Garibaldi’s famous One Thousand on